Bira/octopus-carnival/_drafts/wir-mm-4e-dwarf.md

 with a centuries-long period of enslavement to the giants, and the process by which they rebelled against their masters with the aid of the forge god Moradin shapes their culture to this day.
-So yeah, while these dwarves still distrust elves and constantly fight goblins and orcs, they hold special hatred for giants in their hearts.
+So yeah, while these dwarves still distrust elves and constantly fight goblins and orcs, it's the giants they really hate.

 ## The Numbers